joewalp/Jugglebot/environments/README.md

 ### Step 9 [Optional].
 Configure Docker Desktop for Windows to use WSL

-It's helpful to visualize Docker as having three major parts: Docker Engine, Docker CLI and Docker Desktop.
+It's helpful to visualize Docker as having three major distributables: Docker Engine, Docker CLI and Docker Desktop.
 The Docker Engine is responsible for hosting containers and volumes.
 The Docker CLI is what our scripts use to command the Docker Engine.
-The Docker Desktop is a bundle that includes a Docker Engine and a graphical interface that covers some of the same command functions as Docker CLI and also enables browsing online Docker-related resources such as the Docker images that have been published by other people.
+The Docker Desktop is a bundle that includes a Docker Engine and a graphical interface that covers some of the same command functions as Docker CLI and that also enables browsing online Docker-related resources such as the Docker images that have been published by other people.

 The Docker Engine that is bundled with Docker Desktop for Windows is somewhat